microsoft/CameraTraps/README.md

 Learn how to use MegaDetectorV6 in our [image demo](demo/image_detection_demo_v6.ipynb) and [video demo](demo/video_detection_demo_v6.ipynb).

-### :bangbang: Model licensing (IMPORTANT!!)
+### :bangbang: Model licensing <code style="color : red"> (IMPORTANT!!)</code>

-The **Pytorch-Wildlife** package is under MIT, however some of the models in the model zoo are not. **For example, MegaDetectorV5, which is trained using the Ultralytics package, is under AGPL-3.0, and is not for closed-source comercial uses.
-THIS IS TRUE TO ALL EXISTING MEGADETECTORV5 MODELS IN ALL EXISTING FORKS, BECAUSE MEGADETECTORV5 IS TRAINED USING YOLOV5, AN ULTRALYTICS-DEVELOPED MODEL.** We want to make Pytorch-Wildlife a platform where different models with different licenses can be hosted and want to enable different usecases.
+The **Pytorch-Wildlife** package is under MIT, however some of the models in the model zoo are not.
+For example, MegaDetectorV5, which is trained using the Ultralytics package, is under AGPL-3.0, and is not for closed-source comercial uses.
+<code style="color : red">THIS IS TRUE TO ALL EXISTING MEGADETECTORV5 MODELS IN ALL EXISTING FORKS THAT ARE TRAINED USING YOLOV5, AN ULTRALYTICS-DEVELOPED MODEL.</code>

+We want to make Pytorch-Wildlife a platform where different models with different licenses can be hosted and want to enable different usecases.
 To reduce user confusions, in our [model zoo](#mag-model-zoo) section, we list all existing and planed future models in our model zoo, their corresponding license, and release schedules.

 In addition, since the **Pytorch-Wildlife** package is under MIT, all the utility functions, including data pre-/post-processing functions and model fine-tuning functions in this packages are under MIT as well.

 ### :mag: Model Zoo